Science information on Wikipedia

 Science information on Wikipedia includes the information that Wikipedia presents about science.
-There have been critiques of and discussion about the impact and quality of that information, and of the interactions of Wikipedia editors, scientists and public engagement with the information.
+There have been critiques of and discussions about the impact and quality of that information, and of the interactions of Wikipedia editors, scientists, and public engagement with the information.

 Impact

 A 2016 study found evidence that Wikipedia increases the distribution and impact of open access science publications.
 A 2017 study found evidence that Wikipedia's popularity as the most popular general information source has influenced how everyone talks and writes about science.
 UNESCO reported in 2017 that Wikipedia is a popular source of science information because of its high ranking in search engines.
 A 2018 study examined the way that Wikipedia integrates new scientific information.

-Policy makers who are unfamiliar with a topic may consult Wikipedia to become oriented.

 Editors

 In 2016 the Wiki Education Foundation and the Simons Foundation presented an outreach program called the "Year of Science".
 In this program, Wikipedia educators visited academic conferences and invited scientists to contribute information from their field of expertise to Wikipedia.
 Some universities have programs to encourage students to edit Wikipedia's science articles as part of the learning experience.
 The Wikipedia community invites academics to edit Wikipedia articles.
 Various academic societies have encouraged their membership to edit Wikipedia.